Blog

 (Items in green are new since last year; other sites may be new to the top 20, but were on the list last year.)

-The largest confirmed traffic we know of is a tie between iLounge and totallyNSFW; they both have 20,000,000 pages per month.
-The largest number of entries we know of is Periodicos Zocalo: 453,000.
-Yes, that’s 453,000 ENTRIES!
-Woah.
+4. The largest confirmed traffic I know of this year is still Garmin at 23,000,000 pages per month.
+The largest number of entries we know of is Periodicos Zocalo: 1,200,000.
+ZOMG.

-If you’re looking for the names of big companies that use EE, the list includes Stanford, U of Miami, MIT, Mailchimp, Cisco, Boobieathon, Sony, Apple, Disney, Nokia, WB, Ford, BBC, Nike, Adobe, Toys R Us, Garmin, Vodafone, GOP.com and Democrats.org.
-The sites (or sub-sites) of these big companies do not deal with the large amounts of traffic that the ones listed above do.
+If you’re looking for the names of big companies that use EE, the list includes Stanford, U of Miami, MIT, Mailchimp, Cisco, Boobieathon, Sony, Apple, Disney, Nokia, WB, Ford, BBC, Nike, Adobe, Toys R Us, Vodafone, GOP.com and Democrats.org.
+However, to my knowledge, these companies’ usage of EE is for sites (or sub-sites) that do not deal with the large volume of traffic that the ones listed above do, and this isn’t about name dropping, this is about BIG SITES.

 Much of the raw data we gathered is available for you to use, so long as you credit us.
 Take a look: